rohtie/Sakuhin/IDEAS.md

           for live replayability
         * libgit2 provides an easy code-oriented way to interact with git

+    * Replay of session can be exported as a executable demo

     * Every sound from the configured microphones are recorded and added to the git repo

     * Folder structure